cyberatlas/K8sCheckmate/WeeklyReports/492Report2.md

 - [] Figure out what to put in the policy files
 - [] Figure out where users on the pods are defined

+### Tasks

-- Alex Stevenson is going to work on Phase 3 FIX FIX FIX FIX
+- Alex Stevenson is going to work on Phase 3, particularly the integration of the different parts.
+Going to try to have everything neded for the minimal viable product by the end of next week.
 - John will work on implementing logic for checking and testing phase one and two
 - Jacob will keep adapting the helmparse to better suit our needs and fit with Python best practice.
 Then work with the information that John and Daniel find about security issues and implement them into our system.
 - Sean will finish setting up PyUnit and ensure all existing logic files have adequate test code coverage.
 Additionally, will help John on implementing logic for phase one and two.